Concepts

 Views do not define any pre-aggregations.
 Instead, they reuse pre-aggregations from underlying cubes.

-View may not only be defined statically; you can actually build dynamic data models.
+View can be defined statically and you can also build dynamic data models.

 Dimensions